 Once you have indicated that you meet all eligibility criteria you will then be directed to the application form.
 The full application form has automatically been created on the system.
 To enter information into the application form, click the 'Edit' button in the upper right-hand corner.
 Applications should be completed with the support of the proposed supervisor.
 There are 8 sections outlined on the left hand side of the page:

 - a) Introduction

 - b) Project Outline

 - c) Applicant details

-- i.
-Personal Statement

-- ii.
-Planned Research Outcomes

-- iii.
-Applicant's CV

 - d) Supervisor

-- i.
-Add supervisor

-- ii.
-Supervisory Support Plan

-- iii.
-Proposed Supervisor's CV

-- iv.
-Declaration of Support Supervisor

 - e) Project Summary

 - f) Lay Summary

 - g) Declaration of Support Host Institute

 - h) Validation Summary